 Platys Gialos : the busiest and most organised beach on Sifnos with numerous tavernas, cafes, sports and beach activities on offer

-Vathi: quiet and quaint at one end, busy at the other this is our favourite
+Vathi: quiet and quaint at one end, busy at the other – this is where we will stay next time

 Sifnos is best explored by car but if you are keen to explore on foot there are a number of wonderful hiking trails to explore catering to all fitness levels.